kc108/project2/readme.md

 ## Challenges
-- Found styling with Bulma to be a bit clunky and difficult to get things 'exactly' how I intended them to be displayed
+- Found styling with Bulma to be a bit clunky and difficult to get things 'exactly' how I intended them to be displayed.
--
+- Learned that I should design for mobile first, then desktop

 ## Existing Bugs
-None that I am aware of.
+TBD.